The latest insights from your peers on the latest in Enterprise IT, straight to your inbox.

 We could scale so quickly partly because our architecture is different from everything else that is out there.

 We have 19 data centers around the world.
 Those data centers are where the meetings are actually hosted.
 We also have what we call our multimedia routers.
 All these MMRs do is route messages.
 The actual intelligence is all happening at the client’s, so that is where the messages are encrypted.
-The data centers just route the traffic—there’s nothing actually going on within the data center with respect to the meeting, except the routing of messages and packets—which makes the transmissions more secure.
+The data centers just route the traffic—there’s nothing actually going on within the data center with respect to the meeting, except the routing of messages and packets—which

 Our data centers always have excess capacity, because we’ve always been upgrading and maintaining capacity for peak volumes, with a view toward our growth trajectory.
 This has given us the ability to borrow capacity from a data center that has availability.